Military Social Work Master’s Programs Online

 Careers in Military Social Work

 Military social workers may have different responsibilities, depending on their level of education, licensure, and place of employment.
 For example, licensed clinical social workers (LCSWs) who specialize in military social work can provide mental health therapy to their clients, including diagnosing certain emotional, psychological, and psychosocial disorders, and developing and implementing mental health treatment plans.
-Non-clinical military social workers may focus on providing support to their clients before, during, and/or after they fulfill their military service by helping them find resources in their community and through the government, connecting them to support services, and helping them set goals and manage their relationships.
+Non-clinical military social workers may focus on supporting clients before, during, and after military service by helping them find community and government resources, connecting them with support services, and helping them set goals and manage their relationships.
 Military social workers can also work at the macro level to advocate for better support and services for service men and women.

 The Knowledge and Skills Required to Become a Military Social Worker